release-it/release-it/README.md

 overridden, or specifically with `github.releaseNotes` or `gitlab.releaseNotes` for the release notes only.
 Make sure the command outputs the changelog to `stdout`.

 Some projects keep their changelog in e.g. `CHANGELOG.md` or `history.md`.
-In this case, the recommended configuration is to use a command that does this in `scripts.beforeStage`.
+To auto-update this file with the release, the recommended configuration is to use a command that does this in `scripts.beforeStage`.
 See below for examples and workflows.

 ### Auto-changelog